 We’re about to announce our partnership with GameBench – a company with the industry’s first usability analysis and one-tap testing tool for mobile games (and for some graphics-intensive apps too!) – at Game Developers Conference.
-Before the news hits, we wanted to offer you a heads-up on how this integration will offer you an instant way to test the real performance of your mobile games at Bitbar Testing.
+Before the news hits, we wanted to offer you a heads-up on how this integration will offer you an instant way to test the real performance of your Android games at Bitbar Testing.
 Today, we’ll have a guest blog about the integration – by Sharif Sakr of GameBench – focusing on Android games performance optimization.

 Game devs can now test frame rates across multiple Android devices with a single click

 How does a game studio go from nothing to 350 million installations?
 How does it get 300,000 fresh downloads per day, for just one of its titles?